-Been thinking about transitioning to a paperless accounting firm?
+Thinking about transitioning to a paperless accounting firm?
 We've compiled everything you need to know to get started.
+Learn more here!

 Whether it’s to save money, increase productivity, or help the environment, many business owners are taking a serious look at going paperless.
 Going paperless is not that difficult to do and in the long run, it’s certainly better for your accounting firm’s bottom line.
 If you are interested in transforming your firm into a paperless office, there’s no better time to start.
 In this post, we go over the benefits of going paperless, steps for going paperless, and tips for paperless organization.